DRAGNs in the Forest: Identifying Artifacts with Random Forest Models in the VLASS DRAGNs Catalog: Random Forest Classification of Doubles

 \subsubsection{Comparison to DRAGNhunter Source Quality Flag}

-We compare the existing, more straightforward source-filtering approach used in the VLASS DRAGNs catalog with our random forest method by evaluating the purity and completeness of the set of non-spurious sources identified by each model in the doubles verification set. \citet{gordon_quick_2023} defines a source quality flag which is intended to filter out the majority of spurious DRAGN identifications based on quantitative thresholds on the LAS S/N and the ratio of flux between the DRAGN lobes, and it provides a higher purity set of the DRAGNs catalog at the expense of eliminating a small number of real sources.
+We compare the existing, more straightforward source-filtering approach used in the VLASS DRAGNs catalog with our random forest method by evaluating the purity and completeness of the set of non-spurious sources identified by each model in the doubles verification set.
+A perfect source-filtering method would yield of set of non-spurious sources with 100\% purity and 100\% completeness, i.e., be comprised entirely of non-spurious sources and contain all non-spurious sources present in the original catalog. \citet{gordon_quick_2023} defines a source quality flag, `Q', (SourceFlag in column 27 of Table 6) which is intended to filter out the majority of spurious DRAGN identifications based on quantitative thresholds on the LAS S/N and the ratio of flux between the DRAGN lobes.
+The Q flag provides a higher purity set of the DRAGNs catalog at the expense of eliminating a small number of real sources.
 This method shares similarity to our random forest model, which, as shown in Fig. \ref{fig:run_3_importances} also relies on the LAS S/N as one of the most important parameters for identifying the artifact class of a source.
 Using the representative sample of 600 doubles we visually classified, the Q flag filtering approach achieves a completeness of 94.4\% and a purity of 98.8\%.

+Using the set of sources identified by the log-log model as having a `best' artifact class of 0, our random forest method achieves a completeness of 99.3\% and a purity of 97.7\%.
+We can visually compare the Q flag and random forest approaches with confusion matrices.
+Because the Q flag is binary and set to 1 if a source is potentially spurious, we map all artifact classifications in the verification set and log-log classifications of 1 or 2 artifacts to 1.
+These confusion matrices are shown in Fig. \ref{fig:dragnhunter_conf_comp}, and they exemplify why the Q flag results in a higher purity set, but the set classified by our random forest is much more complete.
+Though the Q flag seems better at identifying spurious sources, it is far less effective in correctly identifying non-spurious sources.

+In Fig. \ref{fig:Q_comp} we show example images of sources which were problematic for one or both of the source-filtering approaches.
+In particular Fig. \ref{fig:Q_comp}(a-c) show that the Q-flag is inconsistent with some artifact-free sources, including those with more interesting morphologies and extended diffuse emission.
+Our random forest classifier retains these less stereotypical sources more effectively than the Q flag.
+For some 1-artifact sources like Fig. \ref{fig:Q_comp}(d-e) the Q flag is superior in identifying the source as spurious, however the number of these sources is much less than the number of 0-artifact sources the Q flag incorrectly filters out.
+Finally, some sources like Fig. \ref{fig:Q_comp}(f) confused both the Q flag and random forest approaches, representing a small fraction of sources which are difficult to identify.